Jbase16/README-Generator/README.md

 - [License](#license)

 ## Installation
-To install, clone the repository and run npm install to install dependencies.
+To install, clone the repository and run `npm install` to install dependencies.

 ## Usage
-To use, run node index.js in your terminal.
+To use, run `node index.js` in your terminal.

 ## Contributing
 Feel free to contribute by forking the repository and submitting a pull request.

 ## Tests
-To test, run npm test.
-Make sure all tests pass before submitting changes.
+To test, run `npm test` Make sure all tests pass before submitting changes.

 ## License
 This project is licensed under the MIT license.